 By Sam Yang - Get similar updates here

+For a rich and famous rapper, this is a pretty mundane day.
 "Nobody I know got killed in South Central L.A.
-Today was a good day," this iconic line summarizes the song's theme.
-As long as he's alive and everyone else he knows is alive, it's a pretty good day.
+Today was a good day," this iconic line is the song's central tenet, Stoic expectations and Buddhist minimalism.
+And whether you have studied these schools or not, its concepts are familiar to anyone who's survived hardship with their mental health intact.
+(You learn these lessons the hard way.)
+And to Ice Cube, what is most important is life (this is a virtue); as long as he's alive and everyone else he knows is alive, it's a pretty good day.
 The expectations are simple.
 The song is within reason.
 The elements mentioned are attainable.
-We enjoy living in fantasy yet somehow that escape only worsens the thoughtlessness we feel for daily reality.
-Manage expectations but also have grit if things don't go your way.
-Be "gangsta."
+We enjoy living in fantasy but that escape from reality only worsens the thoughtlessness we feel for daily reality.
+In street-philosophy, a Stoic might be called a gangsta, but the core principles are the same: manage expectations while maintaining grit when things don't go your way.

 Admiral Yi Sun-Sin: Simplicity

 In the living aspect of martial arts, you are taught to maintain daily attainable rituals that make each day successful.
 Make it simple and consistent.
 Admiral Yi Sun-Sin is what Ice Cube might call an O.G.
 (Original gangsta.)
 A legendary commander, Admiral Yi Sun-Sin is famous for defeating 333 ships with only a fleet of 13.
 Admiral Yi did not lose a single ship of his own.

 Admiral Yi Sun-Sin went to his grave as one of the only commanders in world history to go undefeated in at least 23 naval battles.
 Always outnumbered and outsupplied, the Admiral always found paths to victory despite never having received naval training or participating in naval combat prior to the Imjin War.